dib-lab/khmer/sandbox/README.rst

 Awaiting promotion to sandbox:

+* calc-error-profile.py - calculate a per-base "error profile" for shotgun sequencing data, w/o a reference.
+(Used/tested in `2014 paper on semi-streaming algorithms <https://github.com/ged-lab/2014-streaming/blob/master/>`__)
+* correct-errors.py - streaming error correction.
 * unique-kmers.py - estimate the number of k-mers present in a file with the HyperLogLog low-memory probabilistic cardinality estimation algorithm.
-* correct-errors.py - streaming error correction.

 Scripts with recipes: